 The 80-200mm f/4.5-5.6 D AF works fine on manual focus cameras, but for the same $70 used you'll do much better for manual cameras to buy a fully professional used 80-200mm f/4.5 manual focus AI lens.

 Color rendition seems to match my other modern AF Nikkor lenses.

-This can be corrected for critical use by plugging these figures into Photoshop CS2's lens distortion filter.
+On older cameras that can't correct automatically, the distortion is easy to correct by plugging these figures into Photoshop's lens distortion filter.
 These aren't facts or specifications, they are the results of my research that requires hours of photography and calculations on the resulting data.